 As a result of the Company's credit ratings, during the second quarter of 2020 two surety bond holders notified the Company they required approximately \$9 million of incremental collateral.
 The Company reduced the surety bond value by approximately \$9 million in July 2020 with an equivalent increase to an existing letter of credit with the NYS WCB.
-In July 2023 the Company deposited \$19 million directly with the NYS WCB and cancelled the corresponding surety bond supporting the associated liability.
+In the third quarter of 2023 the Company deposited \$68 million directly with the NYS WCB and cancelled the corresponding letter of credit supporting the associated liability.
 The Company could be required to provide up to \$4 million of letters of credit to the issuers of certain surety bonds in the future to fully collateralize the bonds.